qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 * The macro can be played back by space.

 ## Macroboard Shift Layer (Fn Macroboard)
-* Right alt/control are alt tab window switch )reverse and forward).
+* Right alt/control are alt tab window switch (reverse and forward).
+* Escape is a one shot sticky win alt shift.
+* Tab is a one shot sticky win control alt.
+* Caps lock is a one shot sticky win control shift.
+* Left shift is a one shot sticky win shift.
+* Backspace is a one shot sticky win control alt shift.
 * Fn is still sticky and needs pressing to exit the layer shift.

 ## Navigation Layer
-* Right control exchanged with function shift key.
 * Right alt/win/control/slash form cusor block.

 ## Navigation Shift Layer (Fn Navigation)